DANIEL Y. ZOHAR

 Mr. Foreman also spent five years as Staff Counsel at the consumer advocacy organization Consumer Watchdog.
 While at Consumer Watchdog, Mr. Foreman worked primarily as lead or co-lead counsel on insurance regulatory matters, and he also worked on several large consumer class-action lawsuits.
 Mr. Foreman’s work while at Consumer Watchdog led to significant results, including registering administrative orders and judgments totaling over $1 billion.
 Mr. Foreman subsequently worked as a Senior Staff Counsel within the California Department of Insurance’s Consumer Services and Market Conduct Branch, advising the Department’s executive staff on regulatory issues.

 Mr. Foreman is a 2003 graduate of UCLA School of Law, where he was the Chief Managing Editor for both the UCLA Law Review and the UCLA Journal of Environmental Law and Policy.
 Mr. Foreman also completed the David J. Epstein Program in Public Interest Law and Policy and the Critical Race Studies Specialization.
 Mr. Foreman also graduated cum laude from Florida State University with a B.S. in Interdisciplinary Social Science.

-Mr. Foreman resides in Atlanta, Georgia, with his wife and two children.
-He is on the board of the Wylde Center and chairs the Beach Party Committee for the Decatur Business Association.
-He can also be seen running the roads of Atlanta, pursuing his goal of running a marathon in every state.
-Mr. Foreman is an avid home chef and enjoys Florida State University football and Los Angeles Kings hockey.
+Mr. Foreman resides in Gaborone, Botswana, with his wife and two children.
+Mr. Foreman is an avid home chef and sports fan.
+He enjoys Florida State University football, Los Angeles Kings hockey, and Atlanta United soccer.
 In his younger days, Mr. Foreman spent a season teaching children how to ski and snowboard, and he thru-hiked the Appalachian Trail in 176 days in 1997.